 Weaknesses in infrastructure create a ripe environment for reactive IT spending, misuse of data, and worse – catastrophic data loss.

 The optimal infrastructure is elastic – a dependency on dynamic cloud services.
 It is an environment where big data, analytics, content, and business intelligence all execute on purpose-built platforms.
-The strategic difference is focusing on information management capability versus individual technology solutions or tools.
+The strategic difference is focusing on information governance capability versus individual technology solutions or tools.

 Information governance is more than a single decision, the initiative of a group within your organization, or the implementation of new technology.